myeongbaek/SnakeGame_Team07/README.md

 https://myeongbaek.github.io/SnakeGame_Team07/

-Or if you using the VSCODE just simply play with 'Live Servr' Extension
+Or if you are using the VSCODE, just simply play with 'Live Server' Extension

 ## How to play